mntdragon/ionic-login-firebase/ionic-firebase-email-auth-master/README.md

 -- Same as login, it takes the value of the form field, sends it to the AuthProvider service and displays a loading component while we get Firebase’s response

 ** signup.ts
+exactly the same as the login page but changing the forms name